secretstartups/handbook/okrs/fy22-q3/index.html.md

       1. GitLab pays competitively
    1. **CEO KR:** Meet hiring targets and have a diverse top of pipeline
    1. **CEO KR:** 7 certifications with more than 10,000 certificates issues
-   1. **CEO KR:** Graduate Project Gotham and Project Sycamore from internal limited to public
+   1. **CEO KR:** Graduate 2 internal projects from internal limited to public